Haji Ghalib

 Haji Ghalib is a citizen of Afghanistan who was held in extrajudicial detention in the United States Guantanamo Bay detention camps, in Cuba.
 His Guantanamo Internment Serial Number was 987.
 Guantanamo counter-terrorism analysts estimate he was born in 1963, in Nangarhar, Afghanistan.
 Ghalib was repatriated on February 28, 2007.

 Ghalib was sent to Guantanamo following anonymous denunciations.
 He argued that he had been a loyal government official.
-When he was finally repatriated the Afghan government reappointed him to senior security positions, where he became one of Afghanistan's most effective opponents to the central government's opponents.
+When he was finally repatriated, the Afghan government reappointed him to senior security positions, where he became one of Afghanistan's most effective opponents to the central government's opponents.

 Combatant Status Review Tribunal

-Initially the Bush administration asserted that they could withhold all the protections of the Geneva Conventions to captives from the war on terror.
-This policy was challenged before the Judicial branch.
-Critics argued that the USA could not evade its obligation to conduct competent tribunals to determine whether captives are, or are not, entitled to the protections of prisoner of war status.
+Initially, the Bush administration asserted that they could withhold all the protections of the Geneva Conventions to captives from the war on terror.
+This policy was challenged before the judicial branch.
+Critics argued that the US could not evade its obligation to conduct competent tribunals to determine whether or not the captives were entitled to the protections of prisoner of war status.

 Subsequently, the Department of Defense instituted the Combatant Status Review Tribunals.
 The Tribunals, however, were not authorized to determine whether the captives were lawful combatants—rather they were merely empowered to make a recommendation as to whether the captive had previously been correctly determined to match the Bush administration's definition of an enemy combatant.